Health and Safety 5 Steps to a Risk Assessment

 A risk assessment is a systematic method that involves the evaluation and observation of work activities while considering what could go wrong, deciding on suitable control measures, and implementing them.

-These control measures are designed to either eliminate the risk, or to reduce or minimise it as far as it is reasonably practicable.
+These risk control measures are designed to either eliminate the risk, or to reduce or minimise it as far as it is reasonably practicable.
 It is a legal requirement for employers to ensure that they provide a healthy and safe working environment for employees and visitors to the premises, and by doing a risk assessment and ensuring effective control measures, employers are complying to the law.
+Hazard Identification and Risk Assessment or HIRA, is a legal imposition placed on employers in keeping with the Occupational Health and Safety Act 85 of 1993.

 The health and safety 5 steps to a risk assessment which are provided below can serve as a guide for employers who have never done a risk assessment, or those who wish to brush up on the procedure to do so.